bobjuventus/promise/README.rst

 .. code:: python

-    from promises import Promise
+    from async_promises import Promise

 Promise(resolver)
 ~~~~~~~~~~~~~~~~~

-This creates and returns a new promises. ``resolver`` must be a function.
+This creates and returns a new Promise. ``resolver`` must be a function.
 The ``resolver`` function is passed two arguments:

 1. ``resolve`` should be called with a single argument.
 If it is called
-   with a non-promises value then the promises is fulfilled with that
+   with a non-promise value then the promise is fulfilled with that
    value.
-If it is called with a promises (A) then the returned promises
+If it is called with a promise (A) then the returned promise
-   takes on the state of that new promises (A).
+   takes on the state of that new promise (A).
 2. ``reject`` should be called with a single argument.
 The returned
-   promises will be rejected with that argument.
+   promise will be rejected with that argument.

 Class Methods
 ~~~~~~~~~~~~~